You’ve got yourself a Toshiba Canvio Basics. Or Toshiba Canvio Advance or a Toshiba Slim.

 Or you plan to use your Toshiba drive for a Time Machine backup on your Mac.

-Since Mac OS x Catalina you can pick APFS (Apple File System).
-(But you’ll have to format to Mac OS Extended first).
+Choose APFS (Apple File System).
 This also allows you to drag and drop and copy and paste to your drive.
+(But you may need to format to Mac OS Extended first.)

 But, it’s only since Mac OS x Big Sur that you can use APFS for a Time Machine backup.
 This isn’t supported on earlier Mac OS releases.